 You will study 180 credits in total during your Transport Infrastructure: Design and Construction MSc (Eng).
 A standard module is typically worth 15 credits and the research project is worth 60 credits.
-If you are starting in September 2020, these will give you are flavour of the modules you are likely to study.
+These are the modules relating to this programme of study for academic year 2020/21.
+If you are starting in September 2021, these will give you a flavour of the modules you are likely to study.
 All modules are subject to change.

 Bridge Engineering - 15 credits

 Covers conceptual design, bridge deck loading and analysis, types of substructures and foundations, prestressed concrete bridges, steel and composite steel-concrete bridges, footbridges and cable supported bridges, and design for durability.

 Different construction processes and techniques will be explored in detailed, and used as a platform to investigate how they affect (and are affected by) the design process, the selection of alternatives and the implications for the entire service life.
 It covers: preparatory works, earthworks, excavation, concreting, fabrication and erection, quality control, health and safety, and building information modelling (bim).

 This module provides a holistic and systematic approach to the design of transport infrastructure focusing on the alignment and resulting geotechnical structures.
 It is assessed as an integrated project using team work to produce a viable, sustainable and resilient solution.

 Deterioration and Maintenance of Pavements - 15 credits